DeegaLabs/aurora-scholar/docs/PITCH.md

 1. **Editor**: Clean interface, Google Docs style.
 The student writes normally.

-2. **Source Upload**: They can upload PDFs, videos, audios.
-The AI processes and uses only these sources as base.
+2. **Declared Sources**: They upload PDFs, links, videos, audios as declared sources.
+The AI processes, vectorizes, and uses **only** these declared sources as reference — never generates beyond them.

 3. **AI Assistant**: When they need help, they click 'Ask Guidance'.
 See: the AI returns structure suggestions, references, grammatical corrections.
 But never writes the complete text.